MrPrimate/ddb-meta-data/modules/mcv4/README.md

 # Monstrous Compendium Vol. 4: Eldraine Creatures

-Add new and unique creatures inspired by the *Wilds of Eldraine* to your campaign and fight for your own fairy tale ending!
+Add new and unique creatures inspired by the _Wilds of Eldraine_ to your campaign and fight for your own fairy tale ending!

-- Discover **25 Fey & Fairy tale creatures** inspired by *Magic: The Gathering - Wilds of Eldraine*
+* Discover **25 Fey & Fairy tale creatures** inspired by _Magic: The Gathering - Wilds of Eldraine_
-- **Detailed stat blocks** and descriptions to use the monsters in your campaigns
+* **Detailed stat blocks** and descriptions to use the monsters in your campaigns

-More *Magic The Gathering*:

--
--
--

 ---